tmeissner/cocotb_with_ghdl/doc/qz2021_-_using_python_for_verification_of_digital_systems.md

 # Cocotb Triggers

 - Indicate when cocotb scheduler should resume coroutine execution
-- Triggers should awaited for by coroutines
+- Triggers should be awaited by coroutines
   - Cause execution of the current coroutine to pause
   - Execution of paused coroutine will resumes when trigger fires
 - Triggers for simulator events, task synchronization etc.